Skip to main content

 • The UUID of the access-controlled door you want to manage

-You can find door UUIDs by listing all doors in your organization using the GET /api/accesscontrol/door/getDoorsForOrg endpoint.
+You can find door UUIDs by listing all access-controlled doors in your organization using the POST /api/component/findAccessControlledDoors endpoint in the API Reference.

 Generate a QR Access Code